OxygenButBeta/SimpleEdit/README.md

-# Image Editing Experiment in WinForms
+# 🎨 Image Editing Experiment in WinForms

-This project was one of my early experiments when I first started learning C#.
-I used it to explore basic image editing functionality in WinForms.
-It primarily consists of spaghetti code and is not the most refined piece of work, but it served as a hobby project at the time.
+This project was one of my **first experiments** when I started learning C#.
+It’s a simple **WinForms application** for basic image editing — mostly spaghetti code, but it was a fun hobby project and a great learning experience! 🖥️✨

+---

+## 🚀 Features

+- Adjust **Saturation**
+- Modify **Contrast**
+- Change **Brightness**
+- Apply **Color Balance**
+- Resize images
+- Mirror & Flip (Vertical & Horizontal)
+- Invert Colors
+- Convert to **Black and White**
+- Various simple effects for image manipulation

+---

+## 💡 About

-At one point, I considered incorporating the CUDA framework to improve performance and accelerate certain image processing tasks, but I eventually decided against it and kept the project simple.
+At one point, I considered integrating **CUDA** for performance boosts on heavy image processing tasks but ultimately kept it simple to focus on learning fundamentals.

-While the code quality may not be great, this project represents my initial steps into programming and experimenting with graphical interfaces.
-I’m sharing it here as a personal milestone and for anyone who might be curious about my early development journey.
+Though the code quality isn’t perfect, this project marks an important milestone in my programming journey — a hands-on way to understand graphics and WinForms.
+Sharing it here for anyone curious about my early development steps! 🎉

+---

+## 📸 Screenshot

 ![Screenshot](sedit.png)